Universe-Development-Department/UniverseNick/README.md

 # UniverseNick

-Simple plugin for changing nick!
+Simple plugin for changing nick! with support HexColor and Gradient color!

 This plugin made for **UniverseNetwork.**